OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-Apache-0.1/README.md

 Claire-Mistral-7B-Apache-0.1 is a causal decoder-only model trained on a causal language modeling task (i.e., predict the next token).
 See [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) for more details.

-Claire-7B-0.1 was trained on A100 80GB during about 50 GPU hours.
+Claire-7B-0.1 was trained on 8 A100 80GB for about 50 GPU hours.

 Hyperparameters were the following: